GU-CLASP/GU-CLASP.github.io/_people/sharid-loaiciga/index.md

 title: "Coordinating Director"
 profileImage: "IMG_8805.JPG"
 ---
-I'm an Associate Senior Lecturer in Computational Linguistics and the Coordinating Director of CLASP.
-I work in document-level NLP with a special interest in anaphoric phenomena, i.e., how humans interpret everyday referring expressions like 'it', 'this', and 'that', and how machines mimic that behavior.
-Applications in which I have focused include machine translation, corpora annotation, and probing and interpretability of pre-trained language models.
-For more information, please visit [my personal webpage](https://sharidloaiciga.github.io/).
+Associate Senior Lecturer in Computational Linguistics and the Coordinating Director of CLASP.
+Her research focuses on computational discourse, particularly coherence and how language is understood across long contexts.
+She also works on small language models and NLP for low-resource languages, with an emphasis on making language technology more inclusive.
+For more information, please visit [her personal webpage](https://sharidloaiciga.github.io/).